MRU-CSIS-3512-001-202301-ASG/the-project-resources/functional-requirements.md

 - [ ] When a user clicks on a country or city, event delegation is used to display any photos from that location at a reasonable size.
   - [ ] If there are no photos for that location, that is clearly indicated to the user.
 - [ ] As images are clickable, this is indicated to the user by changing the cursor when it's over a photo.
+- [ ] There is some kind of overlay on each photo so that a summary of its ratings are clearly shown: the user can tell at a glance how many 1-ratings, 2-ratings, 3-ratings, 4-ratings, and 5-ratings there are for that picture.

 ### Single Photo View Requirements